quicwg/base-drafts/draft-ietf-quic-tls.md

 keys.

 An endpoint MAY allow a period of approximately the Probe Timeout (PTO; see
-{{QUIC-RECOVERY}}) after a key update before it creates the next set of packet protection keys.
+{{QUIC-RECOVERY}}) after receiving a packet that uses the new key generation before it creates the next set of packet protection keys.
 These updated keys MAY replace the previous keys at that time.
 With the caveat that PTO is a subjective measure - that is, a peer could have a different view of the RTT - this time is expected to be long enough that any reordered packets would be declared lost by a peer even if they were acknowledged and short enough to allow for subsequent key updates.

 Endpoints need to allow for the possibility that a peer might not be able to decrypt packets that initiate a key update during the period when it retains old